HarriP/GalacticBlobs/README.md

-# GalacticBlobs
+# Galactic blobs
-A game in space about gravitation and absorbing other space bodies.
+A game where you are a planet/moon/asteroid in space and the objective is to absorb other bodies smaller than you, orbiting a heavier body and grow biggest of them all.
+Using more or less realistic newtonian orbital mechanics.